OleksandrZhytnyk/kaggle-us-matching/README.md

 * GPU with at least 12 GB
 * 40 GB RAM

-Running the Training Script

-In this section, we provide instructions on how to run the training script.

 ## Model

 For the model in this competition we will use [microsoft/deberta-v3-large](https://huggingface.co/microsoft/deberta-v3-large) from Hugging Face.